hoholee12/super-fast-chip8-emulator/README.md

 # chip8-emulator
-your average emulator using c and sdl2.0
+your average emulator using c++ and sdl2.0

+tried to make it as simple as possible. interpreter is done. recompiler is in the works

+-auto frameskip
+-upto 3.5mhz(3500000hz) in 60fps for intel 5th gen 3.1ghz cpu

+-this code requires sdl2 and sdl2_mixer to compile

-tried to make it as simple as possible. also im still fixing it so dont bother asking why it wont work!
+also im still fixing it so dont bother asking why some games wont work!

 this project follows:
 http://devernay.free.fr/hacks/chip8/C8TECH10.HTM